cpfiffer/web-files/content/post/comind.md

 Comind tends towards "centrality", where thoughts lead towards larger, useful, topical, or funny/weird thoughts.

+Understanding your knowledge graph is relatively straightforward.
+Any time you're looking at one or more thoughts, I can extract the underlying graph structure, feed it into various language models, and tell you whatever you want to know about what you're currently thinking about.
+I can provide summaries, related thoughts, information about the topic, etc. I can also provide information about the thoughts themselves, like when they were created, who created them, how popular they are, etc. Lots of room to tinker there and I still don't know the full extent of how to demonstrate your knowledge to you, in part because there are so __many__ cool things to do.

 We also have some tooling to link thoughts to groups of thoughts, which I call concepts.
 Concepts are similar to hashtags that are created dynamically, and they are used to link thoughts together.
 Concepts might include things like "cooking", "category theory", "funny", "sad", "politics", etc.